We’ve all heard those parenting tips: Sleep when the baby sleeps. Take plenty of photos. Enjoy it while it lasts. It all

-Here are, in my opinion, 10 truths of new parenthood that you should know:
+Here are, in my opinion, 8 truths of new parenthood:

 1. Poop.
 Everything in your life will now center around your newborn’s bowel movements — the color, consistency, frequency, amount.
 It will consume your life in such a way that dinner parties and Facebook statuses suddenly feel like appropriate forums for poop discussions.
 Resist this urge.

 2. In related news, parents of newborn boys will get peed on.
 You can take precautions, even buy little gadgets, but the fact remains: You will find yourself, more than once, the target of a surprisingly long-range stream of urine.

 3. Politics become more important.
 Don’t be surprised if international tragedies feel magnified and your core priorities shift.